Etcetera-Agency/n8n-discord-bot/n8nTasks/Task13_CheckChannelHandler.md

 # Task 13: Check Channel Handler

 ## Goal
-Implement `handle_check_channel` to verify that the current channel is registered and ready for surveys.
-This handler is invoked internally (`author` is `"system"`) to ensure a channel has a Team Directory entry before user interactions begin.
+Implement `handle_check_channel` to report pending survey steps for the current channel.
+This command is triggered internally (`author` is `"system"`) before user interaction begins.

 ## Business Logic
-- Triggered as a system check, it uses `channelId` to search for an existing channel record in Notion.
-- Each entry exposes `Name`, `Discord ID`, `Discord channel ID`, and `ToDo` properties.
-- If a record exists, return its assigned user name.
-- If missing, create the channel entry with default survey configuration and acknowledge the registration.
+- Use `channelId` to query the `n8n_survey_steps_missed` table for this week.
+- Collect step names where `completed=false`.
+- Return the list of unique pending steps.
+If none are found, the list is empty.
-- Any Notion failure returns the generic error message.
+- Any database failure returns the generic error message.

 ### Input Variants
-- **Existing channel** – record found in Notion.
-- **Missing channel** – no record; create a new one.
+- **No pending steps** – all required steps are completed for the week.
+- **Pending steps** – some steps exist with `completed=false`.
-- **Generic failure** – any Notion error triggers the fallback message.
+- **Database failure** – query raises an exception.

 #### Example Payload
 ```json